pipeforce/pipeforce.github.io/docs/guides/workflows/030_variables.md

 # Variables

 All values entered in a form are stored in variables and can be displayed and edited with subsequent task forms.
-In this section you will learn how to display those variables as read only and editable.
+In this section you will learn how to display those variables.

-## Define form fields as workflow values
+## Define form fields as workflow variables

 In case you are defining form fields via the Online Workflow Modeler, like in the example below, all field IDs are directly stored as workflow variables.
 If you use those IDs in multiple steps in the workflow model, the content entered in previous steps are displayed automatically.